 Test Knowledge Regularly: Studying regularly for hours is good.
 However, testing the knowledge which aspirants have accumulated after studying for a while, is great.
 Cadidates should refer to previous year question papers and mock test and score their performance, after attempting them.
 Candidates should keep check on their strong and weaker areas.
 This helps in creating a right preparation strategy.

-Dedication and Determination: Having persistence and perseverance during the complete procedure for IAS recruitment 2020 is important.
+Dedication and Determination: Having persistence and perseverance during the complete procedure for IAS recruitment 2021 is important.
 Never lose hope thinking about the long path ahead.
 Just keep in mind that as a civil service aspirant it is mandatory to main the calm and composure.
-Out of all these seats, candidate need only one and by pure dedication and hope it will surely be their.
+Out of all these seats, candidate need only one and by pure dedication and hope it will surely be there.

 |India’s Struggle for Independence – Bipan Chandra||Click Here|